ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Normalized Path:
 : A form of JSONPath expression that identifies a node in a value by providing a query that results in exactly that node.
-Each node in an argument is identified by exactly one Normalized Path (we say, the Normalized Path is "unique" for that node), and, to be a Normalized Path for a specific argument, the Normalized Path needs to identify exactly one node.
+Each node in a query argument is identified by exactly one Normalized Path (we say, the Normalized Path is "unique" for that node), and, to be a Normalized Path for a specific query argument, the Normalized Path needs to identify exactly one node.
 Similar to, but syntactically different from, a JSON Pointer {{-pointer}}.